Between buildings and free factor complexes: A Cohen-Macaulay complex for Out(RAAGs): A spherical complex for

-\end{lemma} \begin{proof} Set $\mcP\coloneqq \mcP(O)$.
-We want to apply \cref{short exact sequences}, so we have to show that for each $P\in \mcP$, we either have $\ker R\subseteq P$ or $P$ contains all inversions, transvections and partial conjugations of $O$ which are not contained in $\ker R$.
+We want to apply \cref{short exact sequences} to prove this statement.
+To do so, we have to show that for each $P\in \mcP(O)$, either $\ker R\subseteq P$ or $P$ contains all inversions, transvections and partial conjugations of $O$ that are not contained in $\ker R$.
+This is the content of the following lemma.